23 Apr 2024

 -

-\(y^2 = x^2(x + c)\) where using mapping \((x, y) \rightarrow \frac{y + xc}{y - xc}\) it gives an isomorphism to
+\(y^2 = x^2(x + c)\) (when there is a double root 0) where using mapping \((x, y) \rightarrow \frac{y + xc}{y - xc}\) it gives an isomorphism to

 multiplicative group (with order \(p^2\)) where discrete logarithm problem is easy to solve for default elliptic key